Scott Beard Leadership Circle

 Engaging and Mentoring Faculty Saying No

-How to be nominated for BLC 2024
+How to be nominated for BLC 2025

 Nomination Process & Applicant Requirements

-• The COPLAC Office will send a nomination link to COPLAC CAOs in January 2024.
+• The COPLAC Office will send a nomination link to COPLAC CAOs in January 2025.

-• Nominations from CAOs must be received by the COPLAC Office before Friday, 16 February 2024.
-Approximately 40 participants will be accepted for the BLC Class of 2024.
+• Nominations from CAOs must be received by the COPLAC Office before Friday, 21 February 2025.
+Approximately 40 participants will be accepted for the BLC Class of 2025.

-What to expect from BLC 2024
+What to expect from BLC 2025

-Conducted virtually during Spring 2024 and in-person in July, our format of intensive, problem-based workshops allows teams or individuals from institutions to focus on crucial issues and skills.
+Conducted virtually during Spring 2025 and in-person in July, our format of intensive, problem-based workshops allows teams or individuals from institutions to focus on crucial issues and skills.

-Senior COPLAC administrators will facilitate workshop sessions and mentor attendees, encouraging “communities of practice” to create a network for departmental leadership within a public liberal arts context.
+Senior COPLAC administrators will facilitate workshop sessions and mentor attendees, encouraging “communities of practice” to create a network for leadership within a public liberal arts context.

-For the spring 2024 virtual events, participants will share a brief response (300-500 words) to the first of three case studies, give written feedback to a small group of colleagues’ responses, and meet virtually to discuss the issues presented in the first case.
+For the spring 2025 virtual events, participants will share a brief response (300-500 words) to the first of three case studies, give written feedback to a small group of colleagues’ responses, and meet virtually to discuss the issues presented in the first case.

-The July 2024 in-person gathering features workshops on second and third case studies; presentations on skills; and discussions.
+The July 2025 in-person gathering features workshops on second and third case studies; presentations on skills; and discussions.

-After the spring virtual events and July in-person event, the Beard Leadership Circle will continue throughout fall 2024 with optional virtual meetings that can build relationships and foster the sharing of ideas and models.
+After the spring virtual events and July in-person event, the Beard Leadership Circle will continue throughout fall 2025 with optional virtual meetings that can build relationships and foster the sharing of ideas and models.

-Case Study Discussions (June & July 2024)
+Case Study Discussions (June & July 2025)

-Workshop Sessions (July 2024)
+Workshop Sessions (July 2025)

 The BLC Team has designed discussions, workshops, and sessions that focus on such leadership topics as: